 Facility Location Problem

-In this example, we will solve a facility location problem where we want to build warehouses to supply a certain number of supermarkets.
-We will construct a mixed-integer programming (MIP) model of this problem, implement this model in the Gurobi Python interface, and compute an optimal solution.
+Facility location problems can be commonly found in many industries, including logistics and telecommunications.
+In this example, we’ll show you how to tackle a facility location problem that involves determining the number and location of warehouses that are needed to supply a group of supermarkets.
+We’ll demonstrate how to construct a mixed-integer programming (MIP) model of this problem, implement this model in the Gurobi Python API, and then use the Gurobi Optimizer to find an optimal solution.

 This modeling example is at the beginner level, where we assume that you know Python and that you have some knowledge about building mathematical optimization models.

 Click on the button below to access the example in Google Colab, which is a free, online Jupyter Notebook environment that allows you to write and execute Python code through your browser.